 |Become the leading paper provider for Northeast Law Firms||Understand 3 current paper needs of Northeastern Law Firms||Prospect Northeastern Law Firms + develop persona from pre-existing customer base by conducting 3 interviews|

-There are a variety of benefits of a strategic planning process which include the following:
+There are a variety of benefits of a strategic planning process including the following:

 In addition to the benefits, there are challenges to overcome.
 Each challenge presents an opportunity to learn and apply a solution.
 Before starting your strategic planning process review the following 5 challenges and accompanying solutions so you can ensure your planning goes as smoothly as possible!

 Applying a new process to a pre-existing infrastructure may be difficult for employees.
 Change is scary!
-Include employees in the development of the new process and determine how each of them learn, or adjust to, new changes to manage fears.
+Include employees in the development of the new process and determine how each of them learns and adjusts to, new changes to manage fears.

 Involve key leaders in the creation of the new strategic planning process to avoid disrupting employee productivity.
-If you set a 3-5 years corporate goal, tap-into the resources you have at hand; your managers.
+If you set a 3-5 year corporate goals, tap into the resources you have at hand, your managers.
 They want to know their experience, knowledge, and opinions will be taken into account when it comes to achieving an overarching corporate goal.
 They will also be responsible for the trickle-down-affect of the 3-5 year goals by applying it to their department and individual goals.